micahwoods/micahwoods.github.io/_posts/2020-02-24-quacks-and-suckers.md

 A couple weeks ago I was preparing for a seminar in which I discussed [Charles Vancouver Piper](http://gsrpdf.lib.msu.edu/ticpdf.py?file=/2000s/2006/060317.pdf) and the early days of turfgrass science in the United States.
 I recalled---or quite possibly I misremembered, as I haven't been able to find it yet---having read some years ago something by Piper about nostrums.
 A **nostrum**, the [OED](https://www.oed.com/) says, is "a quack remedy or patent medicine, *esp.* one prepared by the person recommending it."

-Today I looked through the early issues of the *Green Section Record*, or the *Bulletin of the Green Section of the United States Golf Association*, as it was called in those days, looking for something about nostrums.
+Today I looked through the early issues of the *Green Section Record*, or more specifically the *Bulletin of the Green Section of the United States Golf Association*, as it was called in those days, looking for something about nostrums.
 I didn't find that, but I did find an editorial in the June 1923 issue with the title ["Quacks and Suckers"](https://gsr.lib.msu.edu/1920s/1923/2306158.pdf).

 [![table of contents of june 1923 gsr](/img/quacks.jpg)](https://gsr.lib.msu.edu/1920s/1923/index.htm#June)